monatemedia/docker-engine-on-linux/README.md

 > [!TIP]
 > ## Git Bash
-> Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
+> Git Bash is an application which provides an emulation layer for a Git command line experience.
 Windows users should use the Git Bash terminal client.
-> Mac and Linux users can use their native command line shells, provided you have Git installed.
+> Mac users can use their native command line shells, provided they have Git installed.

 Log into your VPS